Virginia Solar Panel Cost & Incentives

 Solar Panels for Home in Virginia: Overview

-Virginia has become one of the most active solar markets on the East Coast over the past five years, propelled by the Virginia Clean Economy Act (VCEA) of 2020.
-The VCEA mandates that Dominion Energy Virginia achieve 100% clean electricity by 2045 and Appalachian Power reach the same target by 2050.
-That kind of legislative commitment has driven utility-scale solar development and created a more favorable environment for residential solar.
+Virginia has become one of the most active solar markets on the East Coast over the past five years, propelled by the Virginia Clean Economy Act of 2020.
+The VCEA mandates that Dominion Energy Virginia reach 100% clean electricity by 2045 and Appalachian Power hit the same target by 2050.
+That kind of legislative commitment has driven utility-scale solar development and created a more favorable environment for residential solar than most southeastern states have.

-For homeowners, Virginia's incentive picture is straightforward but limited: there's no state solar tax credit, no sales tax exemption for solar, and the federal 30% ITC expired in December 2025 under the One Big Beautiful Bill Act.
-What Virginia does offer is net metering at the full retail rate through Dominion Energy, a property tax exemption (varies by locality), and a growing community solar program for residents who can't or don't want rooftop panels.
+For homeowners, the incentive picture is straightforward but limited.
+There's no state solar tax credit, no sales tax exemption for solar, and the federal 30% ITC ended in December 2025.
+What Virginia does have: net metering at the full retail rate through Dominion Energy, a property tax exemption (locality-dependent), and a growing community solar program for people who can't or don't want rooftop panels.

-Dominion Energy Virginia serves roughly two-thirds of the state's electricity customers, covering Northern Virginia (NOVA), Richmond, Hampton Roads, and the Charlottesville area.
+Dominion Energy Virginia serves roughly two-thirds of the state's electricity customers, covering Northern Virginia, Richmond, Hampton Roads, and the Charlottesville area.
 Appalachian Power covers the western part of the state.
-The solar economics differ meaningfully between these two utility territories.
+The solar economics differ meaningfully between the two territories.

 Virginia Solar at a Glance